 5. Avoid burnout with self-care.

-When faced with circumstances beyond their control, owners look to a work-life balance to help them with stress — they know when to put the business aside and spend time with their families.
+When faced with circumstances beyond their control, business owners look to a work-life balance to help them manage burnout — they know when to put the business aside and spend time with their families.
 Burke-Williams sits down and enjoys her sister’s good cooking.

 Byington focuses on his three young children: “When I’m with them, I shut work out of my mind, goof off and have fun and just be Dad.”

-The busy holiday season on top of a post-pandemic economy poses extraordinary challenges for small business owners this year.
+The busy holiday season on top of an unpredictable economy poses extraordinary challenges for small business owners this year.
 By relying on the qualities that small businesses are famous for — perseverance and resilience — it’s possible to ease the stress and stay optimistic.